go-spatial/go-mbgl/cmd/snap/README.md

 # How to build.

-Currently snap only supports ubuntu linux.
+Currently snap only supports Linux, and has only been tested on Ubuntu 18.04.

 `go build` in the snap directory will build you a new binary using OSMesa.

-# Library dependencies:
+## Library dependencies:

-please make sure to install `libosmesa6` library.
+This utility depends on `libosmesa6` library.
+For Ubuntu 18.04 it can be installed with the following command: `apt-get install libosmesa6`

-# The system uses prebuilt libraries
+## The utility uses prebuilt libraries

 These libraries are stored in the `mbgl/mbgl/c/lib/linux` directory.
 To rebuild build these libraries use the install.sh script in the `mbgl/mbgl/c/` directory.